iPad mini 2 with Retina display review

 iPad mini 2 review: Battery life

-Apple claims that the new iPad mini offers 10 hours battery life, which is the same as every other iPad.
+Apple claims that the iPad mini 3 offers 10 hours battery life, which is the same as every other iPad.
 Apple tests battery life in terms of how much web surfing over Wi-Fi, video watching and music playing can be managed.
 Surfing the web over a mobile connection will reduce the battery life to 9 hours, according to Apple.

 Our tests are a little more challenging and involve looping high-definition videos at specific volume and screen-brightness levels until the iPad turns itself off.
-We found that the iPad mini with Retina lasted an impressive 10 hours, 42 minutes.
-That’s actually longer than the iPad Air lasted in the same test (the Air shut down a couple of minutes shy of 10 hours).
+We found that the iPad mini 2 lasted an impressive 10 hours, 42 minutes.
+That’s actually longer than the iPad Air 1 lasted in the same test (the Air shut down a couple of minutes shy of 10 hours).
 In comparison, in the same tests last year the iPad mini lasted 9 hours and twelve minutes, compared to 9 hours and 21 minutes for the fourth-generation iPad.

 This extra battery life is thanks to the bigger battery inside the Retina iPad mini.
 It's a 23.8Wh battery that can be charged via the Lightning cable connected either to your computer or directly to a power outlet using the adapter.

 iPad mini 2 review: Speed and processor power